Lee Marvin: Hollywood

-He was now in much demand for Westerns: The Stranger Wore a Gun (1953) with Randolph Scott, and Gun Fury (1953) with Rock Hudson.
+He was now in much demand for Westerns and starred in The Stranger Wore a Gun (1953) with Randolph Scott and Gun Fury (1953) with Rock Hudson.

 The Big Heat and The Wild One

-Marvin received much acclaim for his portrayal as villains in two films: The Big Heat (1953) where he played Gloria Grahame's vicious boyfriend, directed by Fritz Lang; and The Wild One (1953) opposite Marlon Brando (Marvin's gang in the film was named "The Beetles"), produced by Kramer.
+Marvin received much acclaim for his portrayal of villains in Fritz Lang's The Big Heat (1953), where he played Gloria Grahame's vicious boyfriend and The Wild One (1953), opposite Marlon Brando (Marvin's gang in the film was named "The Beetles"), produced by Stanley Kramer.

 He continued in TV shows such as The Plymouth Playhouse and The Pepsi-Cola Playhouse.
-He had support roles in Gorilla at Large (1954) and had a notable small role as smart-aleck sailor Meatball in The Caine Mutiny (1954), produced by Kramer.
+He had supporting roles in Gorilla at Large (1954) and had a notable small role in The Caine Mutiny (1954), also produced by Kramer, as the smart-aleck sailor Meatball.

-Marvin was in The Raid (1954), Center Stage, Medic and TV Reader's Digest.
+In 1954, Marvin was in The Raid and on TV in Center Stage, Medic and TV Reader's Digest.

-He had a part as Hector, the small-town hood in Bad Day at Black Rock (1955) with Spencer Tracy.
-Also in 1955, he played a conflicted, brutal bank-robber in Violent Saturday.
-A critic wrote of the character, "Marvin brings a multi-faceted complexity to the role and gives a great example of the early promise that launched his long and successful career."
+In 1955, he was cast as Hector, the small-town hood in Bad Day at Black Rock which starred Spencer Tracy.
+He played a conflicted, brutal bank-robber in Violent Saturday.
+Of Marvin's performance, one critic wrote that "Marvin brings a multi-faceted complexity to the role and gives a great example of the early promise that launched his long and successful career."

 Marvin played Robert Mitchum's and Frank Sinatra's friend in Not as a Stranger (1955), a medical drama produced and directed by Stanley Kramer.
 He had good supporting roles in A Life in the Balance (1955) (he was third billed), and Pete Kelly's Blues (1955) and appeared on TV in Jane Wyman Presents The Fireside Theatre and Studio One in Hollywood.

 Marvin was in I Died a Thousand Times (1955) with Jack Palance, Shack Out on 101 (1955), Kraft Theatre, and Front Row Center.

-Marvin was the villain in Seven Men from Now (1956) with Randolph Scott directed by Boetticher.
+Marvin was the villain in Seven Men from Now (1956) starring Randolph Scott and directed by Boetticher.
 He was second-billed to Palance in Attack (1956) directed by Robert Aldrich.

 Marvin had roles in Pillars of the Sky (1956) with Jeff Chandler, The Rack (1956) with Paul Newman, Raintree County (1957) with Elizabeth Taylor and Montgomery Clift and a leading role in The Missouri Traveler (1958).
 He also guest starred on Climax! (several times), Studio 57, The United States Steel Hour and Schlitz Playhouse.